TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

 Using the extension is optional, but it is a quick install; go to the "Extensions" tab in VSC (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>), search "Ruby LSP", and click install on the first one.
 Congratulations, the extension is now installed.

 The most important features Ruby LSP provides will work out of the box.
 But it may bug you about using a monorepo setup, missing lockfiles or rubocop - you can choose "Don't show again" for now.
 We will introduce these later.
-You are going to get the most important features without the full configuration, nonetheless it is going to bug you about using a monorepo setup - you can choose "Don't show again" for the time being.
-It might also complain about not finding a lockfile or rubocop.
-Disregard these for now.
-They will be introduced later.